tyaga001/tyaga001/README.md

 ---

 I love to code in JavaScript & TypeScript.
-An enthusiastic software engineer.
+An Enthusiastic Software Engineer.

-I develop, test and deploy web applications, coach budding developers, and create content for the web.
+I Develop, Test and Deploy wWeb applications, Coach budding developers, and Create content for the web.

 I write about the latest tech products and help them in reaching out to developer communities.